FirstLegoLeague/launcher/docs/userguide.md

 When you login with a role (username) and password, that role is valid for all tabs opened in the browser.
 If you open an Incognito tab or a different browser, you can login again using a different role.

+You must allow cookies to be saved, as we used them to save passwords (to avoid having to login to each modoule individually).

 ## Tournament

 The `Tournament` screen is the place where the tournament organizer or head referee sets up the tournament.